-There is a very wide range of lodging options in Siem Reap ranging from 1-$2/night bottom of the barrel accommodations, to guest homes ranging from $3-$15 a night, to fancy resorts which are of course priced much higher.
-A room with Air conditioning should run you around $8-10 a night.
+There is a very wide range of lodging options in Siem Reap ranging from cheap bottom of the barrel accommodations, to guest homes, to fancy resorts which are of course priced much higher.
+A room with air conditioning will cost a few dollars more then one without.
 Despite the many guest homes and other lodging options, there are still many more being built.
 Most of the guesthouses will accept major credit cards, i.e. Visa, Mastercard.

 Many of the fancy resorts our outside the main center of town – some are located on the road to the airport, others are situated off of Charles De Gaulle Blvd which is the main road leading to Angkor Wat.